 - Show the judge the evidence that supports your case by pointing out where the evidence is in the affidavits in the petition record (use the tab numbers and page numbers to help the judge find the documents).

 The judge may well interrupt you and ask you questions.
 Be patient and try to answer the questions honestly and simply.
 If you need a minute to find something, or if you don’t understand what is being asked, politely tell the judge.

 Once you are finished, the other parties will have a chance to present their case and why they do not agree with your judicial review.
 It is important to listen quietly and not interrupt.
 Take notes on what they are saying.
 When they are finished, the judge may give you a brief time to reply to what they said.

-This is a sample of what someone might say to a judge in a judicial review: Sample Judicial Review Oral Presentation
+This is an example of what someone might say to a judge in a judicial review: Example Judicial Review Oral Presentation